CensoredUsername/dynasm-rs/README.md

 ## Limitations

-- Currently only supports a subset of x64 assembly (only long mode, general use instructions)
+- Currently only supports long mode (with several extensions)
-- no floating point
-- no xmm/ymm ops
-- No documentation yet
+- No documentation

 ## License